hemeac/kiwiTechTree/README.md

 * Integrated science experiments to Kerbalism for several mods that have custom experiments.
 * Added radiation emitters to several atomic jets for mods not supported in-house by Kerbalism
 * Added a few comfort upgrades to some station parts.
-* Have nerfed the early reliability of engines slightly, both in terms of ignition failures and operation duration.
-Duration is now a function of vacuum ISP (see note below).
-Vacuum engines have a higher baseline reliability than surface launchers.
-While Kerbalism has an in-game mechanic to increase reliability, I add increases in the baseline reliability of engines through part upgrades.
+* Nerfed the reliability of engines slightly, both in terms of ignition failures and operation duration.
+Duration is a function of vacuum ISP (see note below).
+Vacuum engines have a higher baseline operation duration than surface launchers.
+While Kerbalism has an in-game mechanic to increase duration and number of ignitions, I add increases in the baseline reliability of engines through part upgrades that works alongside the in-built mechanic.
-  * Ion engine duration is now finite, but argon thrusters now match Ion thruster durability.
+  * Ion engine duration is now finite, but not likely to be a limiting factor.
+Argon thrusters now match Ion thruster durability.
-  * Duration upgrades are engine specific and will come in the same upgrade that increases thrust, ISP, etc. that normally is available two tiers after the engine is first available.
-E
+  * Burn Duration upgrades are engine specific and are tied to the same upgrade that increases thrust, ISP, etc. that normally is available two tiers after the engine is first available.
   * Engine ignition reliability will be global between liquid fuel engines and separately, solid rocket boosters.
-This allows some early fun at watching engines explode, but that will be less of a feature as the space program matures.
-This hopefully will avoid the game mechanic getting stale when you have spent several hours developing a craft and just want it to !@#%$#@$ work before you go to bed.
+This allows some early fun at watching engines explode.
+This will be less of a feature as the space program matures to avoid the game mechanic getting stale when you have spent several hours developing a craft and just want it to !@#%$#@$ work before you go to bed.
   * Note: When calculating rated duration of hydrolox engines, I divide the ISP by 30% to get an approximate ISP if the engine was Kerolox.